TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 1/1 Corinthians 1.11.md

 ---

-For it hath been signified unto me concerning you, my brethren, by them [that are of the household] of Chloe, that there are contentions among you.
+For it has been reported to me concerning you, my brothers, by those who are from Chloe's household, that there are contentions among you.